Accompanied driving

 • a photocopy of the driving licence;

-• a certificate for an insurance policy valid for the learning period with the names of the accompanying driver and the candidate.
+• a certificate for an insurance policy valid for the learning period with the names of the accompanying person and the candidate;

 • be able to present the special certificate issued by the motor insurer, attesting to civil liability insurance;

 • play an important educational role.
-They intuitively recognise certain dangerous situations that students are as yet unable to detect.
-Since awareness of real danger is undeveloped in learner drivers, it is this gap that the accompanying driver's know-how is supposed to fill, above all else;
+You intuitively recognise certain dangerous situations that your student is as yet unable to detect.
+Since awareness of real danger is undeveloped in a young driver, it is this gap that your know-how is supposed to fill, above all else;

 • prepare a written report for the instructor.
 Submission of this report must be recorded on the learner's certificate.

-In addition, accompanying drivers are solely responsible in the event of an accident during accompanied driving.
+In addition, you are solely responsible in the event of an accident during accompanied driving.

-Under certain conditions, accompanying drivers may be replaced.
+Under certain conditions, accompanying persons may be replaced.

 Equipment conditions for vehicles used for accompanied driving